The Parenting and Custody Toolkit (PACT):

 Mediator Matthew House's 78 Points for Joint Custody and Co-Parenting Success

-A detailed parenting plan is the single most important part of your Marital Settlement Agreement, if you have minor children, The PACT is the product of two years of research combined with two decades of experience as a family law mediator and the drafting skills of a law-degreed professional.
+A detailed parenting plan is the single most important part of your Marital Settlement Agreement, if you have minor children,

 Further, even when mediators genuinely believe that their parenting plans are adequate, they are often incomplete and overly vague -- sometimes functionally unusable.
 Yes, they pass the minimum requirements to complete the divorce and get the judge to sign the judgment, but they leave great uncertainty as to how to navigate their many unaddressed issues.
 I have rewritten more than 100 inadequate and/or ambiguous parenting plans brought to me by clients who had previously worked with other mediators.